Dr. Jeffrey Reynolds

 I have authored more than 350 news and op-ed articles that have appeared in a wide variety of publications and am consistently used as an expert source for mental health, addiction, HIV/AIDS and human/civil rights information by local and national radio, television, print and online outlets.
 Some of my recent press appearances are linked here.

 I have been fortunate to receive numerous awards for my community service, business acumen and leadership and was named one of the “50 most influential Long Islanders” each year between 2010 and 2022 by the Long Island Press.
 I was honored by the Simple Hope Foundation for my efforts to prevent drunk driving and I have received the Distinguished Professional Award from Caron Treatment Centers.
 In December 2013, I was named “Man of the Year” by The Times of Smithtown and since 2016, have received awards from the Long Island Council on Alcoholism and Drug Dependence, STRONG Youth, Mainstream House and the Long Island Recovery Association (LIRA).
 In 2017, I received the Outstanding Nonprofit Association Executive Award from the New York Society of Association Executives.
 In 2020, I received an Executive Circle Award from Long Island Business News, was inducted into the Long Island Business Hall of Fame at Hofstra University and was named one of the Top Business Leaders of 2020 by Blank Slate Media.
-In June 2022, I received a Long Island Excellence in Healthcare Award from Herald Newspapers and in September 2022, received a "Hero of Hope" award from CN Guidance & Counseling.
+In 2022, I received a Long Island Excellence in Healthcare Award from Herald Newspapers, the "Hero of Hope" award from CN Guidance & Counseling and the Gone But Not Forgotten Award from the Mental Health Association of Nassau County.
+In May 2023, I was awarded the Lifetime Achievement Award from the National Council on Mental Wellbeing at NatCon 2023 in Los Angeles.